VCE Dance is taken over four Units.

 If you are wanting to take Unit 1 in Year 10 or begin the course in Unit 2 or 3 these variations can be possible, please contact Cara Mitchell to discuss.

-Below: Some of the works and choreographers we study in VCE Dance, including Jerome Robbins West Side Story, Fokine's Les Sylphides, Mats Ek's Smoke, Bob Fosse's Rich Man's Frug, Gene Kelly's Newspaper Dance and Michael Jackson's Billie Jean.
+Some of the works and choreographers we study in VCE Dance, include Jerome Robbins West Side Story, Fokine's Les Sylphides, Mats Ek's Smoke, Bob Fosse's Rich Man's Frug, Gene Kelly's Newspaper Dance and Michael Jackson's Billie Jean.

 What is Vce dance about?